Implementing software license management

 The software asset manager creates and schedules a license job to connect CIs to the license certificate and to check compliance of the license.

-The Asset administrator receives the software.
+The configuration administrator receives the software.

 Discovery products, such as BMC Client Discovery or BMC Atrium Discovery, discover the software.
 The discovery products populate BMC Atrium CMDB with the CI for the software and with the relationship between software and the computer system on which it is installed.

-BMC Configuration Automation for Clients Configuration Discovery Integration for CMDB Implementation Guide and
+BMC Configuration Automation for Clients Configuration Discovery Integration for CMDB Implementation Guide and Planning BMC Atrium CMDB data

 The BMC Atrium Reconciliation Engine runs, populating the production dataset (BMC Asset) with the discovered data.